 Type 2 diabetes is the fastest growing chronic illness in Canada, and Manitoba has one of the highest rates of type 2 diabetes in children in the world.
-Type 2 diabetes used to be called “adult-onset diabetes” because we didn’t think it occurred in children.
+Type 2 diabetes in children has increased around the world over the past 20 years.

 In 1985, one of our leading diabetes doctors and investigators, Dr. Heather Dean, discovered the first case of type 2 diabetes in a child.
 Since then, CHRIM has become one of the world’s top research centres for type 2 diabetes.

 - The majority of youth with type 2 diabetes are diagnosed in the early adolescent years (however specialists have seen kids as young as four with type 2 diabetes).

 - Manitoban clinicians see 10-25 times the rate of type 2 diabetes in children than anywhere else in the country.

 - Approximately 84 per cent of all youth with type 2 diabetes in Manitoba are of Indigenous descent.